nrwl/nx/docs/getting-started/nx-and-cli.md

 yarn affected:build --base=master # reruns build for all the projects affected by a PR

 yarn affected:test --base=master # reruns unit tests for all the projects affected by a PR

-yarn affected:e2e --base=master # reruns e2e tests for all the projects affected by a PR
 ```

 Nx will topologically sort the projects, and will run what it can in parallel.

 ### Angular CLI = Code Collocation, Nx = Monorepo

-Imagine you have a regular Angular CLI workspace containing tens projects, where each project has its own suite of e2e tests.
+Imagine you have a regular Angular CLI workspace containing ten projects, where each project has its own suite of e2e tests.
 The CLI doesnt't know how the projects depend on each other, so the only way for you to make sure your PR works is to rebuild and retest all ten projects.
 This isn't great.

 First, this makes the CI expensive--10 times more expensive in the worse case scenario.
 Second, e2e tests can be flaky.
 If you always rerun all the tests in the repo, some tests will be bound to fail for the reasons unrelated to your change.